 Anna S. Mueller, PhD, is the principal investigator of this project.
 She is the Luther Dana Waterman Associate Professor in the Department of Sociology at Indiana University, where she teaches classes on sociology of education, mental health, and medical sociology.
-She is a member of the American Association of Suicidology, the Society for Research on Adolescence, and the past-chair of the Section on Children & Youth of the American Sociological Association.
+She is the past-chair of the Section on Children & Youth of the American Sociological Association.
 She received her BA from Wellesley College in 2002 and her PhD in sociology with a specialization in adolescent development in schools in 2011 from the University of Texas at Austin.
 Her research on youth suicide has won numerous awards for its contribution to knowledge, and she’s deeply committed to translating research into strategies to help schools and communities prevent suicide.
 Her research and writing can be read on her website.
 She's published in the American Sociological Review, Social Science & Medicine, the Journal of Health and Social Behavior, the American Journal of Public Health, among others.

 For more information on Anna, visit her website: www.annasmueller.com